 We appreciate it when parents make every effort to determine if the class will be a good fit prior to registration.
 If you have questions about prerequisites or accommodations, please contact the registrar or instructor prior to class.
 If after the first class, your student feels a class is a poor fit, we will do our best to find a better fit if possible.
 Please talk to the registrar, head site manager, or instructor to try and find a resolution.
 We believe it is in the best interest of all involved to find a good fit, so we will make every effort to help parents with this.
 Do be aware, however, that we make a commitment to pay instructors, so excessive switching puts a financial burden on CHEC.
 You have up until 3 days after the first class to drop or change a class.
 Classes dropped and not replaced prior to this date (and after the add/drop date listed on the class schedule) will be charged a $25 drop fee per class.
 Classes that are dropped after this date will not be refunded.

-There are several type of registrations that occur prior to registration opening.
-Sometimes an instructor will register their own child in a course.
-Sometimes a course gives priority to returning students or those who were on a waitlist in prior sessions and those registrations happen prior to general registration opening.
-Sometimes a few registrations are processed to confirm that the registration software is working.
+There are several types of registrations that occur prior to registration opening.
+Sometimes an instructor will register their own child in their course.
+Returning students or those who were on a waitlist in a previous term may be given the opportunity to register prior to general registration opening.
+Sometimes a few registrations are processed as test cases to confirm that the registration software is working.
+CHEC Officers are volunteers, and are given the opportunity to register their children for classes early as a way to thank them for their contributions to CHEC.

 If your student is interested in taking a class that is full, you can add to the waitlist by going to Registration->Request Enrollment.
 If a space opens in the class, the registrar will contact you to see if you are still interested in enrolling your student.
 In some cases, instructors may be willing to accept additional students in the class (particularly in cases where a student is switching from another class that closed due to low enrollment).
 Occasionally we may open a new section of the course if space and demand warrant it.

 If you are interested in teaching a class at CHEC, please contact the registrar (registrar@cvillechec.org).
-Prospective teachers can visit CHEC and sit in on a class to see what we are all about.
-Teachers submit course descriptions to the registrar each session, which will be scheduled depending on availability and suitability.
+Prospective teachers will visit CHEC and meet with an officer to discuss how teaching at CHEC works, and cover Q&A, prior to having an instructor account created.
+Teachers submit course descriptions to the registrar each session through their instructor account.
+Courses are scheduled depending on availability and suitability.

 The registrar considers many factors in setting up the schedule including: teacher preferences, topic variety, student ages, and available space.
 Instructors that have a good track record (both with students and with administration) may receive more schedule slots, but we make every effort to offer new teachers at least one slot.
 Some time slots tend to be better enrolled than others.
 If you receive a non-desirable slot one session, an effort will be made to offer a better slot to the instructor/course the following session.
-Some course do not run simply because of the slot they are in.
 If a course doesn't run two sessions in a row, we are unlikely to offer it a third time.
 If there are more courses submitted than we have space for, the registrar may ask instructors to limit the number of courses they will offer that term.

 It is a good idea to come observe a class similar in age/topic that you plan to teach.
 It is generally a good idea to try a smaller first class.
 In some cases, instructors will need to run with small classes initially until they become known in the community.
 If you offer the same class two terms in a row, you will almost always see a substantial dip in enrollment the second time you offer a course.

-Currently, teachers are paid $112/student for an 80-minute class over an 8-week term.
-You also get a materials fee ($0-$50) for each student.
-This fee is set by you when you configure your course.
-You get paid in two installments.
+Currently, teachers are paid $112/student for an 75-minute class over an 8-week term.
+Teachers also set a materials fee for each student.
+This fee is set by the teacher when configuring each course.
+Teachers are paid in two installments.
 Half on the first class and the second half on the final class (make-up day if you need to make up classes).
 Checks may be picked up in person at CHEC.

 Students are permitted to drop after the first class and instructors are not paid for students who only attend one class.
 Although this can make planning difficult, in the long run we have found that it is disruptive to have students in class that don't want to be there.
 After the first week, it is completely up the instructor whether they wish to offer a refund to students who do not continue the class.
 There is typically a bit of a shuffle between classes during the first week.